Sunveg/rainstorm/README.md

 2. **3-Replica Placement**: Each file stored on 3 successive nodes clockwise from hash position
 3. **Fault Tolerance**: System tolerates up to 2 simultaneous node failures
 4. **Load Balancing**: Files distributed evenly across the ring as nodes join/leave

+#### Important: Hash Ring Dynamics

+**Hash Ring Changes on Restart:**
+- When you **restart the entire group** (all nodes), the hash ring is rebuilt with potentially different node positions
+- This occurs because:
+  1. Each node gets a **new incarnation number** when it restarts
+  2. NodeIDs include incarnation numbers: `IP:PORT#INCARNATION`
+  3. The hash of a nodeID changes when the incarnation changes
+  4. Nodes map to **different positions** on the hash ring

+**File Mapping Changes:**
+- When the hash ring changes, the **successor nodes** (the 3 replicas) for any given file also change
+- A file that was previously stored on nodes [8001, 8002, 8003] may map to [8005, 8006, 8007] after a restart
+- This is **expected behavior** and occurs because:
+  - Node positions on the ring shift with new incarnations
+  - File hash positions remain the same, but successors change
+  - The system correctly adapts to the new ring configuration

+**Stable Cluster Behavior:**
+- In a **stable running cluster** (no restarts), file mappings remain consistent
+- If a node joins or leaves a running cluster, the system adapts gracefully
+- Existing files are discovered using the `findNodesWithFile()` mechanism, which searches all nodes if hash ring replicas don't have the file

+**Recommendation:**
+- For testing consistency, avoid restarting the entire group between operations
+- If you must restart, be aware that file locations will change based on new hash ring positions
+- Use the `liststore` command to verify which files are actually stored on each node

 ### Consistency Model